Intermittent Fasting

 I’m thinking about a Facebook post about intermittent fasting while slicing English cheddar for a towering ham sandwich.

-Bitchily, I picture a different scene: Blood dripping from pointed canines, eyes the color of sulfur, tail flagged, mange.
+Bitchily, I picture a different scene: Blood dripping from pointed canines, eyes the color of sulfur, tail flagged.
+Mange.
 (I know her husband.)

 I toss a crumbling piece of cheddar in my mouth, the alchemy of fat and salt opening the sluice of dopamine.